peopledoc/vault-cli/docs/howto/environment.rst

   case, the environment variable name will just be the key.
 - If a ``=prefix`` is provided, it replaces the ``root`` or ``:key`` part.
-- Lastly, paths such as ``--path ""`` or ``--path =prefix`` are valid to express "all the secrets under``base-path``, though doing this can create a risk of exposing more secrets than intended.
+- Lastly, paths such as ``--path ""`` or ``--path =prefix`` are valid to express "all the secrets under``base-path``", although doing this can create a risk of exposing more secrets than intended.
 A sub-path is recommended in that case.

 All parts of the secret environment variable name are uppercased, special characters ``/``, ``-`` and  `` `` (space) are changed to ``_``.
-If an environment variable still contains characters that are not alphanumerical or ``_`` after this transformation, a warning is raised, and this value is ignored, not appearing in the final environment variables.
+If an environment variable still contains characters that are not alphanumerical or ``_`` after this transformation, a warning is raised, and this environment variable is skipped altogether.

 Example
 -------